Disconnecting Means for PV Systems: NEC 690.13 & 690.15

 - Identify All Required Disconnects: Review the system diagram.
 You will need one main PV system disconnecting means (690.13) and an equipment isolating device for each piece of equipment that may need service (690.15), such as the inverter.

 - Locate the Main System Disconnect: Choose a readily accessible location for the main 690.13 disconnect.
-This is often on the exterior of the building near other electrical equipment but is not required to be grouped.
+This is often on the exterior of the building near other electrical equipment but may be located elsewhere as allowed by the NEC.

-- Locate Equipment Isolating Devices: For each inverter or charge controller, determine a location for its 690.15 isolating device that is “in sight from” (visible and within 50 feet) and readily accessible from the equipment itself.
+- Locate Equipment Isolating Devices: For each inverter or charge controller, determine a location for its 690.15 isolating device that is “in sight from” (visible and within 15 m / 50 ft) and readily accessible from the equipment itself.

 - Perform Sizing Calculations: Calculate the available fault current for the PV system DC circuit.
 Use this value, along with the nominal system voltage, to correctly size the interrupting rating for the main system disconnect.
 Proper AC/DC disconnect sizing is crucial.

-- Select Components: Choose switches or circuit breakers for your breaker panel that meet the calculated ratings and are listed for the purpose.
+- Select Components: Choose switches or circuit breakers that meet the calculated ratings and are listed for the purpose.
 Ensure they can be locked in the open position as required for equipment isolation.
 This is also relevant when considering a disconnect switch for other large appliances.

 - Plan for Labeling: Plan for clear, permanent labels for all disconnects, especially the main PV system disconnect.